feshchenkod/rpc-nodes/bsc/bsc.md

 ```

 ## Pruning
-Use it if the size is approaching 800 GB.
+Use it if the size is approaching 2.6TB.
 At least 150 GB must be free for successful pruning.
 ```bash
 docker-compose down
 docker-compose up bsc-pruning